-If plaque isn’t properly removed from teeth by brushing and flossing, it accumulates and hardens underneath the gumline into tartar.
+If plaque isn’t properly removed by brushing and flossing, it accumulates and hardens underneath the gumline into tartar.
 Once tartar builds up, it’s much more difficult to remove than plaque and usually requires a cleaning at the dentist.

 Over time, it can lead to inflamed gums, or gingivitis.
 This is a mild form of gum disease.
 One of the most common symptoms is darker red gums that bleed with brushing or flossing.
 Professional cleaning can reverse gingivitis.